S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 **3. Considerations as questions:** Collect any considerations you have in relation to possible solutions.
 Record them in the form of questions.

-**4. Answer information gathering questions:** Gather any information regarding constraints and specific details that are worthwhile to consider.
+**4. Answer information-gathering questions:** Gather any information regarding constraints and specific details that are worthwhile to consider.

 **5. Prioritize generative questions:** Identify priority considerations to clarify which are more or less important to consider when forming the proposal.